 In addition, compromised nodes can flood service requests to the service processing center.
-How many service requests they can exactly send to the center depends on the network access schemes and network bandwidth B. No matter what access scheme the network has, the maximum bandwidth available for a node is always no greater than network bandwidth B, which indicates the rate of flooded requests at each compromised node is always upper bounded by O(B).
+How many service requests they can exactly send to the center depends on the network access schemes and network bandwidth B. There are two major wireless access schemes: collision-free scheme (e.g., TDMA and FDMA), and collision-avoidance scheme (e.g., IEEE 802.11 DCF).
+In the former, network bandwidth B is partitioned into orthogonal channels, each of which is used by only one node.
+In the latter, B is shared among all nodes, which use a random backoff algorithm (e.g., binary exponential backoff) to access the wireless channel.
+No matter what access scheme the network has, the maximum bandwidth available for a node is always no greater than network bandwidth B, which indicates the rate of flooded requests at each compromised node is always upper bounded by O(B).